 Who will pay for this project?
 How will Water Bureau customers’ rates be affected?

-These investments in the future of our drinking water will be funded through wholesale and retail customer rates.
-To manage increases in rates, we will borrow money and pay it back over time.
-Borrowed money will be repaid over many years so future residents also help to cover these costs.
+These investments in the future of our drinking water will be funded through customer rates.
+To help maintain water rate affordability, we secured a low-interest federal loan that allows us to smooth water bill impacts from the Bull Run Treatment Projects over time.
+Borrowed money will be repaid over many years so more future ratepayers who are getting the benefits of the projects help share in the costs.

 We are committed to actively managing costs throughout the life of the project and continue to seek opportunities for other project funding.
 Throughout, we will continue to provide support through our financial assistance program for income-qualified customers.